GetBlok-io/ergo-smartpooling-contracts/README.md

 in the Command Box Contract.

-## This project was made using Ergo-Appkit
+## This project is made using Ergo-Appkit
 You can find it here: https://github.com/ergoplatform/ergo-appkit

-## This project was inspired by ErgoSmartPools
+## This project is based on work from ErgoSmartPools
 https://github.com/WilfordGrimley/ErgoSmartPools